yeluru/stockpulse-ai-agent/README.md

 ---

-## 📌 Why Amazon Bedrock?

-Amazon Bedrock lets us call foundation models like **Claude** securely, without provisioning infrastructure or GPUs.
-It enables our stock agent to **reason over real-time data** — combining prices, volume, and recent headlines — to generate smart BUY / SELL / HOLD recommendations for each stock.
-Amazon Bedrock represents a major step forward in enabling developers to build AI-powered applications using foundation models without needing to manage infrastructure.
-While AWS users are familiar with services like Lambda, S3, API Gateway, and CloudFront, Bedrock is relatively new and still underexplored by most developers.
-The idea of AI agents—intelligent systems that can perceive, reason, and act—is also evolving beyond traditional chatbots.

-This makes the project a great real-world **AI Agent** use case.
+## Use case

 Imagine waking up each morning to an email in your inbox—not just a newsletter, but a smart research assistant that has already combed through stock data and breaking news to give you a personalized market briefing.

 A real-time, AI-generated summary tailored to your favorite stocks—complete with market data, news, and a plain English recommendation like Buy, Sell, or Hold.